IreneBa26/SocialNetworkAnalysisSurvey/README.md

 ### Introduction and methods

 The survey was administered anonymously between April and July 2012, via the lgbtsurvey.eu website to a sample of 93,079 people belonging to the LGBT community.
-It ivestigates different aspects of their lives (fundamental rights).
+It investigates different aspects of their lives (fundamental rights).

 These aspects were placed into **four macro-categories** of questions: daily life, discrimination, violence and persecution, and rights awareness.
 The major focus was put on one particular question in the " Daily Life" section, which analyzes two key aspects of our society: **politics** and **minorities**.